 Identification of relevant trades/skills, for the need of prospective CPEC projects, both in short and long terms, are necessary for devising optimal human resource policies for job growth and economic development of all provinces of Pakistan especially for the less developed province of Pakistan.
 Socio-economic development requires focused and objective based policy options under CPEC for skill development, job growth, and human resource development.
-The current system is not yet explored to know if it fulfills the demand for skills for job growth and human resource development under the prospective CPEC projects in Pakistan.
+The current system is not yet explored to know if it fulfils the demand for skills for job growth and human resource development under the prospective CPEC projects in Pakistan.
 Conventional trades/skills, overlapping of trades/skills provision by different public sector departments, non-functional status, low coordination level among different departments, low skill levels, poverty, insurgency, and other low levels of socio-economic indicators are serious issues to pause the provision and development of relevant trades/skills required for yielding the benefits of prospective CPEC projects in Pakistan.

 Identification of relevant trades/skills will probably help for devising right policy to generate more employment opportunities, treatment for skill mismatch, job growth, and human resource development in different sectors.